Willingdon Island: British military use

 The Royal Air Force quickly found a use for this flat expanse of conveniently located virgin territory, and constructed a large aerodrome.
 The artificial island thus became a thriving military base.
 The Malabar Hotel provided quarters for all the wartime staff and the building gained a new administrative block next door to it.

-Taken over from the RAF by the Royal Navy on 1 October 1942, and recommissioned as HMS Garuda.
-It was a Royal Navy Aircraft repair yard with a capacity of 180 aircraft.
-Decommissioned on 1 April 1946.
+It was taken over from the RAF by the Royal Navy on 1 October 1942, and recommissioned as HMS Garuda.
+It was a Royal Navy Aircraft repair yard with a capacity of 180 aircraft until being decommissioned on 1 April 1946.

 A new post office, an open-air swimming bath between the hotel and offices, and a branch bank adjoining both completed the amenities.